britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 header.

 Third, we performed experiments focused on the intermittent-sender problem described in {{limitations}}.
-We confirm that the spinbit does not provide useful RTT samples after the handshake when packets are only sent intermittently.
+We confirm that the spin bit does not provide useful RTT samples after the handshake when packets are only sent intermittently.
 Simple heuristics can be used to recognize this situation, however, and to reject these RTT samples.
 We also find that a simple